churromorales20/tranzact/README.md

 Setup
 Navigate to the backend directory:

-bash
-Copy code
-cd backend
+cd premium-calculator
 Install dependencies:

-bash
-Copy code
 npm install

 Start the backend server:

-bash
-Copy code
 npm start
 The backend will run on port 3000.